Create Your Own Comic Book: Picking Between Print and Digital

 Begin at the Beginning

 Making your own comic book might seem like a lot of work at the beginning, but let’s be honest, the process is actually kind of fun for us comic book fans.
-From selecting your cast of characters to writing an interesting storyline, figuring out what kind of journey your comic take readers on is an adventure every one of us enjoys.
+From creating a comic storyboard and selecting your cast of characters to writing an interesting storyline, figuring out what kind of journey your comic take readers on is an adventure every one of us enjoys.

 At some point in the early planning process, however, you’ll also want to take a moment to choose the best platform for your comic book—and it might feel a bit nerve-wracking.
 While both digital and print have their own unique advantages, it largely depends on the type of experience you want readers to have, and how much of your own time and money you’re willing to invest.